After months of work, one of the most historic hotels in the West can take visitors back in time

 “In the most destructive way, the fire signaled the transition of Grass Valley from a Gold Rush boomtown to a more permanent settlement,” said historian Gary Noy, whose book “Gold Rush Stories” covers the disaster extensively.
 “There were more fires to come, and civic growing pains, but, in the aftermath, Grass Valley entered into a new phase: It was no longer a mining camp, it began to develop into a community.”

-That community wanted the Golden Gate Saloon back, but in a more refined fashion.
-The bar was rebuilt, and then merged with the neighboring Exchange Hotel.
-On the eve of the Civil War, this ornate marvel projected a new Western sophistication.
-Its copper-clad walls were decked in mahogany, marble and alabaster.
-Its elaborate oak and stained glass barback looked like a work of rustic art.
-The place became the “it” spot for luminaries touring the northern Gold Country.
+That community wanted the Golden Gate Saloon back, but on a much grander scale.
+The lavish bar and hotel that took its place became the “it” spot for luminaries touring the northern Gold Country.
 Former Union general and President Ulysses S. Grant stayed there.
 A young Mark Twain also took a room there on the eve of his groundbreaking comedic lecture in Grass Valley in 1866.
 The hotel was eventually renamed the Holbrooke in 1870 when D.P.
 Holbrooke took control.

 Over the building’s lifetime, various owners made additions, renovations and alterations.
 In 2019, current owner Brian Kelly decided to put the Holbrooke through one of the few lengthy closures in its history.
 His intent was to modernize the guts of the building while peeling back the layers of time to find its original bones.
 This year, as the COVID-19 pandemic kept most surrounding businesses closed, construction crews worked nonstop on the Holbrooke.
 They installed new plumbing and electrical, while removing a number of plaster walls and non-historic doorways added over the decades.
 When they finished, the Holbrooke once again had a grand lobby and dining room that greeted visitors in its heyday.
 Part of its ambiance comes from the century-old brick-and-rock walls that were uncovered during construction.